-The quality of a diamond is defined by means of the C’s: Carat, Clarity, Color and Cut.
-These characteristics do not only determine the stone’s quality, they can also be very useful in identifying the diamond, since every diamond is unique.
+The quality of a diamond is defined by means of the 4 C’s: Carat, Clarity, Color and Cut.
+These characteristics do not only determine the stone’s quality, they can also be very useful in identifying the diamond, since every stone is unique.

 Carat refers to the weight of a diamond.
 One carat equals 0.2 grams.
-A carat is further subdivided in 100 points.
-A stone of e.g. 1.50 carat thus means it is 1 carat and 50 points.
+A carat is further subdivided in to 100 points.
+A stone of 1.50 carats thus means it weighs 1 carat and 50 points.

-The clarity or purity of a diamond is determined by the number, size, brightness and location of the internal and external characteristics, important structure phenomena and transparency.
+The clarity of a diamond is determined by the number, size, brightness and location of the internal and external characteristics, important structure phenomena and transparency.
 Generally speaking, mainly the inclusions in the stone affect the clarity.
-Obviously, the fewer inclusions or structure phenomena the stone displays, the higher the quality of the diamond.
+The fewer inclusions or structure phenomena the stone displays, the higher the quality of the diamond.